Peliqan is an all-in-one data platform for business teams, data teams and developers.

 A major challenge when working with data is the quality of the data.
 Whether you want to visualize data in a dashboard or BI tool, or you want to feed data into a machine learning model to get predictions, the outcome of a data pipeline is always heavily dependant on the quality of the data that goes in.

 Data wrangling typically refers to the manual work that a human needs to perform to clean the data.
-In an end-to-end data pipeline, there are usually many automated steps to transform the data, for example changing the data model into a star schema, filtering the data into data marts etc. But with “data wrangling” we typically mean manual work that needs to happen, because somebody needs to actually look at the data and decide what part needs cleaning.
+In an end-to-end data pipeline, there are usually many automated steps to transform the data, for example changing the data model into a star schema, filtering the data into data marts etc. With “data wrangling” on the other hand, we typically mean manual work that needs to happen, because somebody needs to actually look at the data and decide what part needs cleaning.

 However, recently AI is taking over part of the data wrangling job.
 AI is now also capable of looking at a dataset and figuring out which parts needs some sort of cleaning.
 A simple example would be a “country” column in a table with customer data.
 AI could figure out that since most countries are written as “United Kingdom”, “France”, “Italy” etc, the abbreviation “UK” needs to be replaced with “United Kingdom” to have a uniform list of countries.